Senate bill to unwrap with tax cuts, end to local deduction

 Republican leaders' goal is for Congress to send legislation melding both House and Senate versions to Trump by Christmas, in hopes of protecting their congressional majorities in next year's elections.

-The drubbing that Republicans received at polls in Tuesday night's elections quickened the urgency.
-House Speaker Paul Ryan noted Wednesday that the sobering election results "just puts more pressure on making sure we follow through" on the party's drive to overhaul the tax code.
+House Speaker Paul Ryan noted Wednesday that Tuesday's sobering election results "just puts more pressure on making sure we follow through" on the party's drive to overhaul the tax code.

-Ryan, R-Wis., spoke after Republicans lost gubernatorial races in Virginia and New Jersey by large margins in off-year elections that appear to be a bad omen for GOP chances in next year's midterms.
-The tax rewrite effort has assumed even greater significance in the wake of the GOP failure to repeal President Barack Obama's health care law.

-The Ways and Means panel voted along party lines against a battery of Democratic proposals to restore to the bill tax benefits for student borrowers, people with significant medical expenses, homeowners and teachers.

 Republicans have discussed repealing Obama's individual mandate in their tax legislation to raise more money to pay for tax cuts.
 That mandate requires most people to buy coverage or face a fine.